 Pop quiz: What is one of the most powerful forces in the universe?
 Besides Beyonce?
 That’s right – inertia.
 In essence, Newton’s first law says that objects that are in motion tend to stay in motion, whereas objects that are at rest tend to stay at rest.
 In other words, if you have to start something, it can be hard.
 If you don’t stop, it’s easier to, you know, never stop.

 So how does this apply to exercise?
-Now is the time to start (or continue!) being active so that you are able to continue that momentum when the clock strikes midnight on December 31st and that fourth glass of champs compels you to put off that workout tomorrow…again.
+Now is the time to start (or continue!) being active so that you are able to continue that momentum.

 So what are some of the best fall exercises?

-- Getting outside: Unless you were in Chicago this week, fall is usually a great time to get outside and be active without sweating up a storm.
+- Getting outside: Fall is usually a great time to get outside and be active without sweating up a storm.
 You don’t need to do a ton – remember even just being outside for 20 minutes a day has profound overall health benefits.

 - If you’re into walking, head out for lunch!
 Even parking farther away and walking to your office – you can do this!